ribarrag/Data_visualizations/visualization3_4.md

 I would not consider the 2019 observation for the average of inflation, as it is not included in the data depicted in the graphs, I think it is a bit counterintuitive to include it when computing the average.

 ## Final version
+The final version is a second round of adjustments, that took into account some of the comments gathered from the two participants:

 <div style="text-align: center;">
 <img src="Final_graph_hw3.jpg" alt="Draft of modified graph with inflation data in the U.S. from 2019 to 2022" width="768"
      height="600">